 - Makes For A Better Software – When the performance of the software remains unhindered even during those times when the data entered is incorrect, it makes for a better final product.
 Such a software is considered to be user-friendly and hence a potential hit.

 Many a times people live under the misconception that Negative Testing is one more way of increasing expenses without any conceivable benefits.
 This ideology is fatal as it can compromise the quality of the final product.
 So, if you want to aim high, then it is best to never underestimate the power of any testing technique.
-Enforcing Negative Testing will make your software stronger and improve its quality as well.
+In short, by enforcing Negative Testing you can improve the quality of the software and make it stronger.